radiolise/radiolise-home/README.md

 ## Changelog
 ### Version 16.12.0
+* radio·li·se was released!
-> radio·li·se was released!<br>Please report bugs to the issues tab.
+* Please report bugs to the issues tab.